 The sound for the cloud was a particular challenge – how to relate to this technological abstraction, whose flashing lights animated a year’s worth of captured data from light/color sensors embedded in the EMPAC roof?
 One way would have been to sonify the same data, and Ficarra might take this path at a later point for future versions of the piece.
 For this iteration it seemed more important to explore notions of capture and abstraction, creating a soundscape of highly processed abstracted sounds whose origin is only dimly intimated.
 She worked extensively with the sound recordings described above, using digital processing, layering and editing, deploying the sounds across 16 speakers in the theater space, and sometimes re-recording these soundscapes and further manipulating them.
 Part of the challenge was to develop movements for the sounds in space that could be discernible for listeners lying on their backs on the floor… this picture shows the cloud sculpture hanging over the stage in the EMPAC theater.

 Excerpt from cloud soundscape:

-Documentation for the piece will soon be available.
-Meanwhile here’s a river view taken one night at our final scene….
+Here’s a river view taken one night at our final scene….